When Should I Hire a DUI Attorney in Michigan? — The Complete Guide

 Because these run on different tracks, you often need attorneys who can handle both the criminal case and the administrative license matter.

-Costs vary — factors include the case complexity, whether you go to trial, and local court rates.
+Costs vary.
+Factors include the complexity of your case, whether you go to trial, and local court rates.
 While legal fees are an expense, the potential costs of conviction (fines, SR-22 insurance, lost employment, license suspension, higher insurance premiums) can far exceed attorney fees.
-How much does a criminal defense lawyer cost for a DUI?.
+See: How much does a criminal defense lawyer cost for a DUI?

 Use your first meeting to quickly evaluate fit and strategy.
 Important questions include: